 Ever since the tech bubble downturn in 2000 there’s been a secret movement to hide one’s wealth and be more understated.
 I call it the Stealth Wealth Movement.
 So many people killed it during the dotcom boom that they have no choice but to hide their wealth because the media went on and on about how so many people lost so much money.
 It’s just not true, speaking from experience and the experience of others.

 As a result of so much wealth creation during the dotcom days, juxtaposed by the disconnected reality of what the media was peddling, the wealthy had no choice but to start pretending they too suffered.
 It’s so ingrained in people’s minds that most people lost so much money in the downturn it’s just not true.
 Are people stupid enough to think that everybody bought at the top and sold at the bottom?
 Don’t be silly.

 We had another fantastic stock market run from 2003-2007, accompanied by an amazing real estate run from 2000 to end-2006 as well.
 A lot of people killed it during this time period and are hiding their wealth.
-Again, not everybody bought at the peak and sold at the bottom and the markets have now recovered fiercely since (S&P500 up 75% from the 2009 bottom).
+Again, not everybody bought at the peak and sold at the bottom and the markets have now recovered fiercely since.

 SO MUCH AGITATION IN SOCIETY